gdiet/backup/README.md

 #### 5.1.0 (202?.??.??)

+* Performance improvement: Start the file system or run the write command while in parallel creating script database backup from the plain backup.
 * Unified and cleaner logging and console output.
 * Updated libraries, Java to 17.0.5_8, and build system (SBT & sbt-updates plugin).
 * Full database compaction only when running `reclaim-space` or `fsc db-compact`, for other write commands compact database for at most 2 seconds.